top of page

 Nearly twenty years later, I am still here.
 For reasons no one can fully explain, I have had a reprieve.

-At the time of my diagnosis, I could not find a single hopeful account online — only stories of pain and fear.
+It’s taken eighteen years for me to write Breathe — a combination of survivor's guilt and just getting on with life.
 While mesothelioma still carries a poor prognosis, extraordinary teams of doctors, nurses and scientists are working to change that narrative.
 I realised that perhaps I could help too, simply by being a living, breathing counter-story.

-This show is my attempt to give some of it back — through voice, through music, and through the courage to keep going.
+This show is my attempt to give some of it back.

 Cancer Diva 2026